Cinco De Drinko (Party-Style Margarita)

 FAQ

-- Can I make a frozen version?
+- Can I turn this into frozen blender margaritas?

 Serving Suggestions